 Setup for AI-Assisted Development

 New to AI-assisted development on this project?
-Complete this setup first for your local environment, then follow the AI development workflow.
+Complete this setup for your local environment, then follow the development workflow.

 Note

-The core principle of this project's AI development workflow is design before code, built around Claude Code.
+The core principle of this project's workflow is design before code, built around Claude Code.
 If you don't use Claude Code, see the section below.

 Do I need this?